cloudviz/agentless-system-crawler/README.md

     -v $PWD/output:/crawler/output \
     -it crawler ...
 ```
-if running it from within a Docker container.
+if running it from within a container.

 Note: this assumes a directory called `output` is present to store the output
 of the crawler scans.